theonekeyg/ascify/README.md

             return char
 ```

-Besides of configuring rendition itself, you can configure used ascii tokens
+Besides of configuring rendition itself, you can configure ascii tokens, used
 for the output ascii grid.
 The tokens are passed directly to the rendition and
 don't participate in any other part of ascify, so the format of ascii tokens
 depends only on the logic of corresponding rendition used with it.